ev1stensberg/techblog/src/posts/post-3.md

 little value at a relatively high cost.
 So we have decided to try not upgrading libraries unless we would have a good reason to do it (such as a known security problem or a new functionality we want).
-It is obviously not optimal and the upgrades might be big and painful but we will see how it goes.
+It is obviously not optimal and the upgrades might be big and painful but we will try it for a while and evaluate how it works for us.

 ## Conclusion